bilgekaanyildirim/SpringBootSocialMedia/README.md

-# SpringBootSocialMedia
-A simple Spring Boot project to practice JPA with multiple entities and relationships (One-to-One, One-to-Many, Many-to-Many).
-Focused on understanding entity mapping, repositories, and relational database design.

-# Spring Boot JPA Relations Demo
+# SpringBootSocialMedia / Spring Boot JPA Relations Demo

 This is a small project I built while learning Spring Boot and JPA.
 The goal is to create multiple entities, connect them with different relationships, and practice how they work in a real application.